gayuh-karmantary/ide-system-prompt/README.md

 * ❌ Not a playground for experimentation
 * ❌ Not a place for system-specific UI tasks
-* ❌ Not a substitute for Notion prompt blocks
+* ❌ Not a substitute for Google Docs prompt blocks

-If you want to *use* a prompt, go to **Notion**.
+If you want to *use* a prompt, go to **designated folder in this Github**.
 If you want to *change* a prompt, contact **Content Design team**.

 ---

-## Relationship with Notion
+## Relationship with Google Docs

-Notion is the **distribution layer**:
+Google Docs is the **creation layer**:

-* prompts are copied from approved GitHub commits
+* prompts are created and mostly changed in Google Docs
-* pasted into locked, read-only code blocks
+* prompts then pasted into locked, read-only code blocks in Github
-* used by designers, PMs, and engineers
+* prompts in Github then used by designers, PMs, and engineers

 GitHub remains the **source of truth**.